Tom-Bury/dotfiles-setup/README.md

 - In Git Fork GUI, manually add the custom commands from `/git-fork-custom-commands`
 - In Raycast, manually import the settings from `raycast/settings-export.rayconfig`
 - Call `setup_ssh` to add your SSH keys to your SSH agent using the keychain

+### Linux specific

+- Firstly, `linux/install-zsh.sh` needs to be run to update & upgrade, and install ZSH
+- Afterwards `linux/main.sh` can be run which installs the shared bits, as well as:
+  - A limited set of packages using `apt`
+  - VSCode extensions defined in `osx/homebrew/Brewfile`

+#### Manual extras

+- Manually sync the VSCode settings and keybindings

+## Extra info

+The script can be run multiple times, it should be idempotent.
+The script will create backups before overwriting the following files:

+- `~/.gitconfig`
+- `~/.zshrc`
+- `~/.config/starship.toml`
+- [OSX] VSCode `~/Library/Application Support/Code/User/settings.json`
+- [OSX] VSCode `~/Library/Application Support/Code/User/keybindings.json`

+Backups are created in `~/.mac-setup-backup`